gurpreet-/fxapp/README.md

 <img src="https://github.com/gurpreet-/fxapp/assets/6073488/471ea20b-008f-4970-9e3b-565d3b9fc367" width="190" alt="logo">

-A currency conversion app written in Jetpack Compose using an MVVM architecture.
+A currency conversion app written in Jetpack Compose using an MVI+CleanArch architecture.
 Currently this app supports `EUR`, `GBP` and `USD` and shows a list of currencies that any amount you provide gets converted to.

-**Note**: The API refreshes rates around 16:00 CET every **working** day so the rates may be a little stale.
+**Note**: The API refreshes rates around 16:00 CET every **working** day.

 https://github.com/gurpreet-/fxapp/assets/6073488/cbc3cf20-518f-433e-97a8-9c998390365e

 #### Performance
-The app is using a reactive view system known as Jetpack Compose which only updates when a `Flow` updates its data.
-I initially did not want to use `UIState` view-holders as they can lead to more frequent updates to a screen than necessary.
-Though, by guiding developers, I can ensure they use multiple `UIState`s per `ViewModel` thereby ensuring an update doesn't lead to whole pages updating.
+- The app is using a reactive view system known as Jetpack Compose which only updates when a `Flow` updates its data.

-I've tried to use as little dependencies as possible in order to not bloat the app and keep build times fast.
+- I've tried to use as little dependencies as possible in order to not bloat the app and keep build times fast.

-I've used the Memory Profiler to assist me in finding any egregious allocations and memory hazards.
+- I've used the Memory Profiler to assist me in finding any egregious allocations and memory hazards.

 #### Maintainability
 - As mentioned above, I've used little external dependencies.